 The Maliseet First Nation founded the fortified village of Meductic on a plateau on the Saint John River’s bank, west of the Eel River.
 Each spring, the surrounding lowlands filled with water, creating fertile land for crops.
 Before the 17th century, the nomadic Maliseet would visit the site in the spring to plant corn and return later in the year for the harvest.
 The French settlers in the region allied with the Iroquois, Maliseet, and Penobscot in their fight for control of this valuable territory, while the English sided with the Mohawk.
 To defend against the Mohawk and secure their claim, the Maliseet built a fort on the plateau.

-By the end of the 17th century, Meductic had a Jesuit mission and was incorporated into a French seigneury.
-The mission changed the landscape of Meductic, and by 1760 the Maliseet, who left to settle in other communities, abandoned the village.
-The land was then sporadically used as an Aboriginal camp until 1841.
-Shortly thereafter, the site became part of a farm that was owned by the Hay family throughout the late 19th century.
-In 1968 the Mactaquac dam was built, flooding much of the Saint John River valley, including the entire site of Meductic.
+By the late 17th century, Meductic had a Jesuit mission and was integrated into a French seigneury.
+The mission altered Meductic’s landscape, and by 1760, the Maliseet had abandoned the village to settle in other communities.
+The site was then intermittently used as an Aboriginal camp until 1841.
+Subsequently, it became part of a farm owned by the Hay family throughout the late 19th century.
+In 1968, the construction of the Mactaquac dam led to the flooding of much of the Saint John River valley, including the entire Meductic site.